 Instructions

-- Combine sifted flour and baking powder.
+- In a medium bowl, combine sifted flour and baking powder.
 Set aside.

 - Whisk together milk, strawberry puree, lemon zest, and vanilla.
 Set aside.

-- Pour batter evenly into the three prepared cake pans.
+- Pour the cake batter evenly into the three prepared cake pans.
 Bake in preheated oven for 20-25 minutes, or until a toothpick or skewer comes out clean.

-- Allow cakes to cool in their pans over wire rack for at least 10 minutes.
-Carefully tap out onto wire rack to cool completely.
+- Allow cakes to cool in their pans over wire rack for 10 minutes.
+Carefully tap out onto wire racks to cool completely.
+Wrap layers in plastic and chill in refrigerator for at least an hour before frosting.

 Notes